 Physical Unclonable Functions (PUFs) [1]-[3] are novel security primitives which store secret keys in physical objects by exploiting the uncontrollable randomness due to manufacturing process variations.
 PUFs generate signatures based on the unique intrinsic uncontrollable physical features, which can then be used for hardware authentication or the generation of secret keys.
 Contrary to standard digital systems, PUFs extract secrets from complex properties of a physical material rather than storing them in a non-volatile memory.
-Since the physical characteristics of the devices are practically unclonable, PUFs are almost impossible to clone, predict, or reproduce.
+It is nearly impossible to predict, clone or duplicate PUFs.
 Furthermore, an adversary cannot easily mount an attack to counterfeit the secret information without changing the physical randomness.
-Based on these advantages, PUFs can efficiently and reliably generate volatile secret keys for cryptographic operations and enable lightweight and costeffective authentication of ICs.
+Based on these advantages, PUFs can efficiently and reliably generate volatile secret keys for cryptographic operations and enable lightweight and cost-effective authentication of ICs.

-The performance of a PUF depends on both process variation and environmental conditions.
+The performance of a PUF depends on both process variations and environmental conditions.
 Designing a PUF that is close to truly random in nature and that can operate reliably over a wide range of operating conditions is still a challenge.
 Some metrics have been introduced to evaluate the performances of PUFs by analyzing the outputs of PUF instances.
 These considered metrics include reliability, uniqueness, and randomness.
 PUF reliability captures how efficient a PUF is in reproducing the response bits of an IC chip.
 When the same challenge is applied repetitively to a MUX-based PUF, the responses are expected to be identical.
 Uniqueness represents the ability of a PUF to uniquely distinguish a particular chip among a group of chips of the same type.
 When the same challenge sets are applied to different PUFs, the output responses are expected to be different.
 Ideally, the Hamming distances between the responses of different PUFs should be 50%.
 Randomness indicates the unbiasedness of the PUF response.
 However, these metrics need to be characterized over a large population of chips to validate the effectiveness of PUFs.
 This can involve a long and costly chip manufacturing process followed by many measurements after the circuits are fabricated.
 Furthermore, since the manufacturing process variation and the environmental variation are uncontrollable, it is hard to get a very accurate estimation of the performance during the design stage.
-Security is another performance metric of PUFs, which is not addressed in this paper.
+Note that security is another performance metric of PUFs, which is not addressed in this paper.
 A PUF is more secure, if an adversary finds it harder to break in.

-There seems little consensus about which PUF is more suitable for a specific application or a particular device in the existing literature.
-However, knowledge about the circuit-level behavior such as process variation pattern, variation of circuit parameters (delay, threshold voltage) over changing operating conditions could help designers to predict the performance comparisons among different PUF designs.
+Knowledge about the circuit-level behavior such as process variation pattern, variation of circuit parameters (e.g., delay, threshold voltage) over changing operating conditions could help designers to predict the performance comparisons among different PUF designs.
 Conducting the performance comparison among detailed PUF designs before fabrication would guarantee robust on-chip PUF performance.
 Monte-Carlo simulations of netlists that take process and environment variations into account can be used for this purpose.
 These simulations can provide approximate results, which can be used as indicators of the true performances of different PUFs.
 An alternate approach to evaluate the performance of the PUFs is by modeling the physical components of PUFs in a statistical manner.
 A number of such efforts have been developed in the literature.
 Statistical analysis on Coating PUF has been presented in [4].
 In [5], entropy analysis of Optical PUF has been discussed.
-The statistical properties of Ring Oscillator PUF [6], [7] and MUX PUFs [8]-[10] have also been studied in the literature.
+The statistical models of Ring Oscillator PUF [6], [7] and MUX PUFs [8]-[10] have also been studied in the literature.
 Additionally, the work in [11] relates the statistical analysis of PUFs to circuitlevel optimization and architecture-level optimization, which leads to interesting results that could improve the design and implementation of reliable and efficient PUFs.